 Also, oral ingestion of Fucoxanthin supplement has been associated with reduced expression of skin mRNA in melanogenesis.

-Furthermore, Fucoxanthin is observed to have a photo-protective action in fibroblast cells through improved antioxidant action and suppression of DNA damage.
+Furthermore, Fucoxanthin is observed to have a photo-protective action in fibroblast cells through improved antioxidant response and suppression of DNA damage.

 All these studies draw the conclusion that oral Fucoxanthin supplement may minimize or get rid of the negative outcomes of UV radiation.